mathisve/aiosre/README.md

 ## All In One SRE Docker Container.
 Now for **amd64** and **arm64**!

-For all my SRE needs, neatly packaged in a Docker container.
+For all my SRE/Kubernetes/AWS needs, neatly packaged in a Docker container.
 ### Comes with:
 - aws-cli
 - terraform
 - kubectl
-- make
+- helm
 - git
 - ...